What does a healthy database look like?

 Spend time reviewing all workflows, including ones you no longer use and ask yourself if it’s still relevant, should anything be edited to see more action and whether you can consolidate the actions performed in this workflow with another.

 Here are a few more housekeeping tips to ensure you’re not spending several hours cleaning up your data again, which no one wants to have to continue doing.
 It’s important to set-up processes to avoid errors from occurring, as well as to set automated data cleaning methods.
 For example:

 - Use text fields like drop down boxes to reduce errors and more simply segment your leads.

 - The smart list may assist in collecting contacts who may need to be manually assessed (opt-outs, bounced emails).

 - Setting reminders to assess this on a basis that is convenient for your company to follow through with will streamline your marketing database efforts in the future.

 Want to find out other ways to make sure your database is as healthy as possible?
-Book a discovery call with our team.
+Book a strategy call with our team.